 Energy-from-Waste and Biomass Energy waste market

-Augean’s treatment and disposal to landfill includes the management of certain by-products from energy-fromwaste (EfW) plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste by 2020, and from biomass energy plants.
-These facilities produce air pollution control residues (APCR) also known as fly ash and a further residue known as intermediate bottom ash (IBA), also known as fly ash.
-The Group has developed the capability to treat and dispose of these ashes and residues at our sites at Port Clarence and East Northants Resource Management Facility (ENRMF), handling approximately a 40% market share (2017: approximate 40% share).
-This market is expected to grow at 9% compound average growth rate through to 2022.
-Disappointingly, due to operational issues, no new incinerators came on line in 2018.
-Despite this, it is pleasing that the Group was able to grow ash volumes by double digit percentage in 2018.
-The Group actively monitors technological developments in the treatment and recycling of this material to ensure its long term competitive position in this market.
+Augean’s treatment and disposal to landfill includes the management of certain by-products from Energy-from-Waste plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste by the end of 2020, and from biomass energy plants.
+These facilities produce air pollution control residues (APCR) also known as fly ash and a further residue known as intermediate bottom ash (IBA).
+The Group has developed the capability to treat and dispose of these ashes and residues at our sites at Port Clarence and East Northants Resource Management Facility (ENRMF).
+This market is expected to grow at 8% compound average growth rate through to 2024 (Source: Tolvik).
+Disappointingly, due to funding cycles and operational issues, no new incinerators came online in 2019.
+With this background, it is particularly pleasing that the Group was able to grow ash volumes in 2019 by 12%.
+The Group actively monitors technological developments in the treatment and recycling of this material to ensure its long-term competitive position in this market.
 It was therefore particularly pleasing that Augean North has been granted a Recovery Code for its Port Clarence site.

 Construction waste market

-Construction soils are a key input to the Group’s landfill sites.
-In 2018, the Group received volumes of this waste into its sites at ENRMF and Port Clarence where contaminated soils are treated and disposed to landfill.
+Construction soils are a key volume input to the Group’s landfill sites.
 The volume of these soils available to the Group is variable and linked to activity in the construction sector, including the progress of large-scale infrastructure projects.
-The market for these soils, by nature, is not operated on a long term contracted basis.
+The market for these soils, by nature, is not operated on a long-term contracted basis.
 It is sensitive to the prevailing market spot price, influenced by haulage costs and thus proximity to the disposal site.